 Luc Besson’s new sci-fi movie Lucy is as hollow as it is entertaining.
 You can very well imagine the kind of film Lucy might be with Besson as director.
 The French writer-director is known for his screenplay for many notable action movies and the direction of some punchy thrillers, including Leon: The Professional and The Messenger: The Story of Joan of Arc.
 This new modern-day action sci-fi thriller Lucy is yet another addition to the director’s feat.

 Scarlett Johansson plays the lead character Lucy, a woman who finds herself trapped in a drug trafficking racket but ends up doing things out of human logic.

 The story goes like this: Lucy is an innocent American girl living and studying in Taipei, Taiwan.
-One day, her boyfriend tricked her to deliver a suitcase filed with some unknown drugs CPH4 to the drug mafia Mr. Jang.
+One day, her boyfriend tricked her to deliver a suitcase filled with some unknown drugs CPH4 to the drug mafia Mr. Jang.

-The film explores the possibilities of a normal human being, who only uses 10 percent of his brain (don’t know if this is a myth or scientifically proved), gets to use more of his/her mental ability, up to 100 percent.
+The film explores the possibilities of a normal human being – who only uses 10 percent of his brain (don’t know if this is a myth or scientifically proven) – getting to use more of his/her mental ability, up to 100 percent.

 Nevertheless, while scientists and psychologists can do their research on this, let’s enjoy the movie and the incredible performance by Scarlett Johansson as Lucy.
 Let’s assume that Lucy is a film mere based on fiction and no science.
-The moment you think it’s a science-fiction film; you might be weighed down with the level of fictionalization.
+The moment you think it’s a science-fiction film; you might be weighed down by the level of fictionalization.

 Starring: Scarlett Johansson, Morgan Freeman, Amr Waked, Choi Min-sik

-Directed by: Luc Besson
+Written and Directed by Luc Besson